 - Vegetables: Celery is a great addition to sauté with the onion and carrots in the beginning of the recipe.
 Spinach, kale, or frozen peas can be added toward the end of cooking as they tend to cook quickly.

 - Potatoes: Chop the potatoes into bite sized pieces and add to the boiling soup about 15 minutes before the end.
 Cook until potatoes are fork tender.

 - Seasonings: To add more pop of flavor, add fresh thyme, cumin, garlic powder, onion powder, or fresh parsley.
 To make it spicy, add red pepper flakes.

 Serving Suggestions and Ideas

 Serve ham and bean soup for lunch or paired with a side for dinner.
-Like other hearty soups, it pairs well with French Bread or Sourdough Bread.
+Like other hearty soups, it pairs well with French Bread, cheddar biscuits, or Sourdough Bread.
 To make a classic soup and salad combination, serve it alongside Caesar Salad or Arugula Caprese Salad.